samuelkriegerbonini-dev/AstroBurst/README.md

 It's built on Rust for the heavy lifting, React for the interface, and WebGPU for real-time preview.
 The result is a tool that opens a 2 GB IFU datacube in 300 ms, processes 10 frames at 1.4 GB/s, and renders STF adjustments in 8 ms on GPU.

+> **What's new in v0.5.6**: **Star removal** — classic detection + multi-scale push-pull inpaint that produces a starless image *and* a separate stars layer (starless + stars ≈ original), with a shared luminance mask on RGB composites and a bright-ceiling that catches saturated cores the detector misses. **LRGB in the wizard** — assign a Luminance channel (it can share a file with a color bin) and transfer its structure onto the composite with color-ratio-preserving scaling and Lightness/Chrominance controls. **Background modes** — the per-channel gradient extraction is joined by **Linked** (one gradient fitted on the channel mean, same surface subtracted everywhere: color balance survives), **Neutralize** (constant sky pedestal only — the safe choice for space data), and **De-band** (sigma-clipped row/column equalization for JWST 1/f striping, with automatic axis detection). **Inline STF histograms** — log-scale RGB histograms with shadow / mid-gray / highlight markers right under the Auto STF sliders, which now use a **log scale reaching 0.0001** (the old 0.01 floor made faint-data midtones unreachable). **GHS tuned for linear data** — D range to 50, finer SP steps, defaults that actually lift faint signal out of black. **Sturdier alignment** — phase correlation falls back to identity when the measured shift is implausible or below the correlation noise floor, so an already-registered set can no longer be corrupted.
+Plus a fully typed frontend (eslint: 174 errors → 0, which surfaced and fixed three real wiring bugs), star-mask tuning sliders (detection sigma, roundness cut), and a CI workflow (typecheck + 404 backend tests).
+See the [changelog](CHANGELOG.md).
+>
 > **What's new in v0.5.5**: **GPU RGB preview** — full-color composites now render on the GPU, not just mono.
 A new WebGPU pipeline uploads the three channels as separate `r32float` textures and runs **per-channel STF in the shader** (MTF identical to the CPU worker and Rust backend), with automatic fallback to the PNG composite when WebGPU is unavailable or the device is lost. **Live per-channel RGB STF**: a dedicated panel restretches each channel's shadow/midtone live on the GPU with no backend round-trip. **Header → wavelength channel mapping**: a canonical filter→wavelength table now drives a **dynamic Auto-Map** that gives each broadband filter its own λ-labelled channel (JWST NIRCam F090W–F444W → five distinct channels, grouped by nm), and a new **Auto (λ) blend** spreads any number of channels across R/G/B by wavelength — auto-applied to untouched broadband stacks without overriding palettes or manual weights.
 Plus a GPU/CPU preview audit: STF parity, full-image extrema for preview normalization, device-loss/uncaptured-error fallback, an oversized-texture guard, and a contrast-weighted hybrid downsample that preserves faint stars.
 The Compose tool moved to the left tool strip.
 375 backend tests green.
 See the [changelog](CHANGELOG.md).
 >
 > **What's new in v0.5.4**: **Foroosh sub-pixel phase correlation** — FFT registration now uses a closed-form Dirichlet-peak estimator instead of a 3-point parabola, removing a systematic ~0.1 px peak-locking bias on every frame for visibly tighter stacked stars. **NaN-aware bicubic resampling** so a single blank/out-of-footprint pixel no longer poisons its 4×4 neighborhood or erodes stack borders pass after pass.
 New controls wired end-to-end: **Drizzle RGB** gains rejection thresholds (sigma low/high), **manual per-channel white balance**, and an **alignment-method selector** (phase correlation or star-based); the **subframe selector** exposes the four quality-scoring weights (FWHM / eccentricity / SNR / noise); and **plate solve** adds a scale-units selector (arcsec/px, arcmin/deg width) and an explicit downsample factor.
 Plus correctness fixes: calibration validates master-vs-light dimensions (no more panic or silent mis-calibration on mismatched masters), master flats normalize by the **median** (robust to gradients/dust), all-blank stacked pixels stay **NaN** instead of collapsing to 0 (so they no longer bias background and stretch), affine alignment **rejects reflections**, and the drizzle Lanczos kernel guards low-coverage division.
 364 backend tests green.
 See the [changelog](CHANGELOG.md).